apache/sedona/docs/tutorial/geopandas-shapely.md

 ```

-Also Spark DataFrame with geometry type can be converted to list of shapely objects with <b> collect </b> method.
+Also, Spark DataFrame with geometry type can be converted to list of shapely objects with <b> collect </b> method.

 ### Point example